Learning is an experience. Everything else is just information.

-While content packaging primarily focuses on the approach towards delivering a content piece, data exchange or run-time communication specifically deals with how the content ‘communicates’ with the LMS.
+While content packaging primarily focuses on the approach towards delivering a content piece, data exchange or runtime communication specifically deals with how the content ‘communicates’ with the LMS.
 SCORM’s vocabulary decides the richness of interactive experience communicated to the LMS.
 Among the varied variants of SCORM, SCORM 1.2 and SCORM 2004 are most commonly used.

-How did SCORM Originate?
+How Did SCORM Originate?

-In 1999, the United States Department of Defense thought of standardizing the elearning production.
+In 1999, the United States Department of Defense thought of standardizing eLearning production.
 They came up with the Advanced Distributed Learning Initiative (ADL) and created the SCORM.
 Despite facing robust competition from AICC (Aviation Industry Computer-Based Training Committee), SCORM continues to dominate the online learning landscape.

-Why SCORM Compliance is Important?
+Why is SCORM Compliance Important?

-Here are Some of the Benefits of SCORM Compliance-
+Here are some of the Benefits of SCORM Compliance:

 - Allows the usage of different authoring software tools